yam-ai/yamflow-doc/modeling.rst

 This activity may require various system development and infrastructure skills
-(e.g., web API development, cloud programming, container orchestration) and is thus often performed by the data engineer or software engineer.
+(e.g., web API development, cloud programming, container orchestration) and thus is common a joint effort between the data scientist and software engineer.